 Let's bring this to life.

-When I was Vice President in a company a few years back, we commandeered a room on the third floor that was only to be used for creative problem solving.
+When I was Vice President in a company a few years back, we commandeered a room that was only to be used for creative problem solving.
 Any team, or person, could use the room but only for that singular purpose.

 No team meetings, no remote calls, no sales calls, no HR personnel meetings, no deep work - just creative problem solving.